Keltalz-by/Simpliby_backend/README.md

 # Simplibuy
-This is the documentation for Simplibuy e-commerce store.
+This is the documentation for Simpliby e-commerce store.